semagrow/kobe/operator/readme.md

 Finally go to *operator/deploy/init/operator-deploy* and use `kubectl create -f operator.yaml`
+You will get a confirmation male that each resource has successfully been created.

 This will set the operator running in your kubernetes cluster and needs to be done only once.

-**You might also need to install nfs-common to every node in your cluster if the kobe datasets cant mount from the nfs server (their pods fail to get created )**
+**You might also need to install nfs-common to every node in your cluster if it doesn't already exists else the mounts to the nfs server used for caching will not work.
+F.e use apt install nfs-common**

+The general procedure of running an experiment is this.
+First you create a set of datasets by defining new **KobeDatasets** recources.Then you define one or more **KobeBenchmark** resources and one or more **KobeFederators** .At last you define a **KobeExperiment**.
+Everything is explained below.

 ## KobeDataset ##
 The KobeDataset custom resource defines a dataset that could be used in an experiment.
 The operator will create and mantain a pod that runs a virtuoso instance with that dataset.
-It will also cache the db file and dump files for future retrieval if the pod dies and restarts or if the user deletes the kobedataset and want to redefine it.
+It will also cache the db file and dump files for future retrieval if the pod dies and restarts or if the user deletes the kobedataset and want to redefine it .
 The yaml archetype is the following:

 ```apiVersion: kobedataset.kobe.com/v1alpha1
 kind: KobeDataset